Bandr-Mohammed/On-Off-ESP-LED/README.md

 - In {void setup} add the following code: `pinMode(LED_BUILTIN, OUTPUT);`
 - Under line 89: add the following if-else statement: `if (payload == 1) {digitalWrite(LED_BUILTIN, HIGH); delay(1000);} else {digitalWrite(LED_BUILTIN, LOW);  delay(1000);}`

+* Important note: Line 51: Changed the value of baud in `Serial.begin` from 115200 to 9600 in order to display the content of the txt file in the serial monitor.

 The code should be looking like so:

 ![Image ALT](https://github.com/Bandr-Mohammed/On-Off-ESP-LED/blob/main/Screenshot%20(65).png?raw=true)

 ![Image ALT](https://github.com/Bandr-Mohammed/On-Off-ESP-LED/blob/main/Screenshot%20(66).png?raw=true)

+## Result